WYBY

-WYBY (920 kHz AM) was a radio station in Cortland, New York, United States, which broadcast from 1947 to 2024.
+WYBY (920 AM) was a radio station in Cortland, New York, United States, which broadcast from 1947 to 2024.
 The station signed on in 1947 as WKRT, which were its call letters for 60 years.
-The station had several formats, including adult standards and news/talk.
+The station had several formats, including adult standards and talk.
 In 2007, owner Citadel Broadcasting sold its Ithaca cluster to Saga Communications.
 Saga retained WIII, WKRT's sister FM station, but due to ownership limits, it spun off WKRT to the Bible Broadcasting Network (BBN), which changed the call sign to WYBY and began rebroadcasting its Christian talk and teaching programming.
 BBN took the station silent for technical reasons on August 2, 2024, and surrendered its broadcast license a month later.